haopzhang/CycleCNN/README.md

 Codes and testing data has been released in the first version.
 Please contact us if there are any problems.

-If you find work useful,  you can cite our paper using the following bibTex:
+If you find our work useful,  you can cite our paper using the following bibTex:

 @ARTICLE{Zhang2021TGRS,
   author={Zhang, Haopeng and Wang, Pengrui and Jiang, Zhiguo},